Last updated November 2020: New picks have been added to this buying guide. Prices and links have also been updated to reflect current availability.

 Enter the camp blanket.
 Often made using the same functional materials as sleeping bags — materials like water-repellent down insulation and ripstop nylon shells — camp blankets fulfill a similar function.
 They provide warmth away from the comforts of home, but beyond that, they offer more flexibility, and they do it with more style.

-Hidden in the side of the blanket’s hems are tiny pockets that conceal button snaps and loops that allow you to connect one side to the other.
-That feature, paired with cinching top and bottom hems, allow the Firebelly to close up almost entirely and become a virtual stand-in for a sleeping bag.
-Pro tip: use these features to create an enclosed foot box and sling it over the bottom of a sleeping pad so you, and the Firebelly, won’t slide off in the night.
+Hidden in the side of the blanket's hems are tiny pockets that conceal button snaps and loops that allow you to connect one side to the other.
+That feature, paired with cinching top and bottom hems, enables the Bobcat to close up almost entirely and become a stand-in for a sleeping bag.
+Pro tip: use these features to create an enclosed foot box and sling it over the bottom of a sleeping pad so you, and the Bobcat, won't slide off in the night.
+(For a slightly warmer blanket with all the same features, check out Kammok's Firebelly.)

-Materials: Atmos X 15-denier nylon ripstop with DWR, 750-fill water-repellant down
+Materials: Atmos 20-denier nylon ripstop with DWR, 600-fill down

-No company has embraced the outdoor lifestyle trend of the technical blanket more than — and quite as successfully as — Rumpl has.
-The company recently developed its NanoLoft line, which uses 100 percent post-consumer recycled insulation to mimic the warm-keeping abilities of down.
-Rumpl constructed the quilt with many of the same materials found in premium backpacking sleeping bags too, including a water-repellent 30-denier ripstop polyester face fabric.
-The NanoLoft blankets pack down small enough to fit inside a backpack and come with Rumpl’s signature laidback styling, makes them fit for cabins and cars too.
+No company has bolstered the outdoor lifestyle trend of the technical blanket more than — and quite as successfully as — Rumpl has.
+It constructs its Original Puffy Blanket with many of the same materials found in premium backpacking sleeping bags too, including a water-repellent 30-denier ripstop polyester face fabric and warm synthetic insulation.
+The blanket packs down small enough to fit inside a backpack and comes in a variety of playful patterns and prints, making it suitable for cabins and cars too.

 Materials: 100% post-consumer recycled polyester